-Here are seven foods that can help support better brain health and may contribute to reducing your Alzheimer’s risk:
+Here are seven foods that can help support better brain health and may contribute to reducing your dementia or Alzheimer’s risk:

 - Berries: Berries of all kinds are high in antioxidants, which are great for brain health.
 Berries contain a type of antioxidant – polyphenol – which helps stop inflammation and improves brain cell functioning.
 A study at Tufts University found berries can reverse declines in the brain’s ability to process information.